LeoBoticsHub/object_pose_estimation/README.md

 ### Installation
 ___
-To install the camera_calibration package on your system, clone the Gitbub repository in a folder of your choice, open the cloned repository path in a terminal and run the following command
+To install the camera_calibration package on your system, clone the GitHub repository in a folder of your choice, open the cloned repository path in a terminal and run the following command

 ```
 python3 -m pip install .